 Maternity leave in Quebec provides expecting and new mothers with job-protected time away from work.
 Quebec provides one of the most comprehensive maternity leave systems in North America:

-• Total potential leave: 83 weeks (18 weeks maternity + 65 weeks parental)
+- Total potential leave: up to 78 weeks (18 weeks maternity + 60 weeks parental, depending on the parental leave option chosen).

 Special maternity leave without pay is available if: